 Talented and creative professionals are in great demand for backstage roles across the live entertainment industry.
 Offering hands-on experience in a real working theatre, our exciting BA (Hons) Technical Theatre covers all the behind-the-scenes skills which go into staging exciting productions.

 Employable Graduates – we’re ranked 15th highest amongst all UK universities and 12th for English institutions with 96% of graduates in work or further study within six months of completing their degree: HESA 2016.

-This exciting Technical Theatre programme is taught by practicing theatre professionals with expertise in all areas of technical theatre.
+This exciting Technical Theatre programme is taught by practising theatre professionals with expertise in all areas of technical theatre.
 You will study the traditional technical theatre disciplines but then go on to explore the integration of new media and emerging technologies in live performance.
 During the course you will encounter a range of practices including stage and production management, lighting, sound, projection, set, props, wardrobe and theatre administration.
 You will be part of the production team for public performances in the main house and studio at Derby Theatre and other venues around the city and further afield.
 There is also the opportunity to be involved in extra-curricular activity at the Theatre.

 You will develop a broad range of skills and be able to follow your particular interests and specialise in related areas.
 The general pattern of your work during the course moves from class work and focused practical sessions during the first stage to being part of the production crew for public performances during stage two and on to heading up a department and/or engaging in a design role for public performances in the final stage.

 As well as the specialist facilities of Derby Theatre (which include a scenic workshop and dedicated student Production and Design suite) you will have access to a wide range of facilities at the Markeaton Street site including wood and metal workshops, computer labs with specialist design software, LASER cutters, 3D-Printers, audio labs, video equipment and much more.